Nmap

 Table of Content

 The Nmap Scripting Engine (NSE) is one of Nmap’s most powerful and flexible features.
-It allows users to write (and share) simple scripts to automate a wide variety of networking tasks.
-Those scripts are then executed in parallel with the speed and efficiency you expect from Nmap.
-The core of the Nmap Scripting Engine is an embeddable Lua interpreter.
-The second part of the Nmap Scripting Engine is the NSE Library, which connects Lua and Nmap.
+It enables users to write (and share) simple scripts to automate a wide variety of networking tasks.
+These scripts are then executed in parallel with the speed and efficiency you expect from Nmap.
+The core of the NSE is an embeddable Lua interpreter.
+Moreover, the second part of the Nmap Scripting Engine is the NSE Library, which connects Lua and Nmap.

 NSE scripts define a list of categories they belong to.
 Currently defined categories are auth, broadcast, brute, default. discovery, dos, exploit, external, fuzzer, intrusive, malware, safe, version, and vuln.